Updated November 2021

-And you shouldn’t expect them to pay for it!
+And you shouldn’t expect them to!

 Instead, you should make the most of flexible move-in dates while still keeping consistent rent due dates by using prorated rent.
 Not only can using prorated rent calculations help you get tenants into a property faster, but you can also allow flexibility in move-out dates without losing any real profits.

 Understanding how to properly calculate prorated rent will ensure that you are making your fair share of money without ripping off any of your tenants, and that is what it takes to be a great landlord.

 Let’s learn how to calculate prorated rent in the most common ways for different situations.

 A Table Of Contents For How To Calculate Prorated Rent

 Prorated rent is a useful tool for managing rental move-in and move-out dates more flexibly, but do you know how to calculate prorated rent the right way?
 Learn everything you need to in today’s article:

 - What Are The Benefits For Landlords Of Prorating Rent?

 - How Do You Prorate Rent?